2024-Robocup-Soccer/Andys-Geese-2024/README.md

 <h1 align="center" id="title">Robocup Soccer</h1>

 <p id="description">A Lightweight Soccer Robot for Robocup Junior.
-Created by Matteo Cericola, John Qing, Josh Wang and Yuan Yoshimi. </p>
+Created by Matteo Cericola, John Qing, Sean Yien and Yuan Yoshimi. </p>

 RoboCup is an international robotics tournament held around the world every year.
 More information can be found here: https://www.robocup.org/.
 The tournament we participated in this year was RoboCup Junior Lightweight.